akeyess/akeyess/README.md

 - Secure a ***Summer Internship/ Entry-Level Position***
 - Finish ***First Personal Project***, then Start Second
-- ***Python*** Workable Knowledge Expansion
+- Expand ***Python*** Workable Knowledge
 - Grow My Own ***Running Club***
 - ***Smart Investments***

 ## Passions :cupid:
    - Blockchain Technology
       - In love and curious about the furture of blockchain use across the world.
 Daily user of blockchain technology as well as a daily consumer of cryptocurrency media.
 Extensive knowledge of network protocols, tokenomics, exchanges, CBDCs, stablecoins, and gas fees.
-   - Health
+   - Health & Fitness
-      - I am a huge believer in "Health is Wealth" and "You are what you eat".
-Living a healthy lifestyle does not have to be a challenge, you can make it fun.
+      - I am a huge believer in "Health is Wealth" and "You Are What You Eat".
+Living a healthy lifestyle doesn't have to be a challenge, it can be made fun.
 I think everyone can live a happier life if they can live a healthier one.
-I would love to positively impact the health of others using research methods and data science.
+I would love to positively change the health of others with Research Methods and Data Science.
    - Entertainment
       - Since a child I've been immersed in the entertainment industry, from TV shows and Gaming, to Social Media and YouTube.
 I've always found myself looking for a full understanding of what's going on.
-I would take the time to look through settings just cause I'd be curious.
+I would take the time to look through settings to learn more and cause I'd be curious.

 ## Contact Info :mailbox: